writethedocs/www/docs/book-club/splunk-product-docs/18-working-with-marketing.rst

 How Docs can Help Marketing:
 * Share your knowledge of what users find helpful
 * Information you develop could inform marketing content
-* Your product knowledge can improve the relevance of Marketing content
+* Your product knowledge can improve the relevance of marketing content

 Get & stay in contact with Marketing.
 Working together helps tighten the link between your docs & marketing content, avoids confusion for the user, and can make for a sharper content experience from interest to implementation.